flokleiser/nextjs-flo/README.md

 ## Currently working on:

-- [ ] Disable subnavbar on mobile

-- [ ] Links page picture hover --> animations, with animatepresence etc
+- [ ] Links page --> have one card with changing background instead of 4, or vice versa

+- [ ] Homepage cards scrolling up when hovering over portfolio and portfolio card scrolling from below

+- [ ] Animation onSelect (on clicking projects/portfolio)

-- [ ] Navbar animation
+- [ ] Links page

 ## TO FIX:

+- [ ] Homepage animation --> cards transparent when hovering over portfolio

 - [ ] CAD picture better resolution

+- [ ] Navbar animation

+- [ ] Links page picture hover --> animations, with animatepresence etc

 ## Ideas for when bored:

 - [ ] Add 404 page

 - [ ] Add image "roster" for cycling through when hovering on projects

+## Checklist before publish:
+- [ ] Updated links (CV, Portfolio)

 ### Videos/Gifs/Images: